Contractor vs. Employee? – How to Gauge Your Tax Responsibilities

 Contractor tax forms: They receive a 1099 Form for tax reporting.

 As a small business owner, you are responsible for completing Form 1099-MISC with box 7 (nonemployee compensation) checked.
-The form must be submitted to the IRS and copies must be furnished to contractors by January 31 after the close of the year.
-In the future, starting as early as tax year 2020 (forms completed and submitted in 2021), new Form 1099-NEC will be used for this purpose.
+Previously, the form, alongside Form 1096, was to be submitted to the IRS.
+Starting in tax year 2020, new Form 1099-NEC should be used for this purpose.

 Should You Hire a Contractor or Employee?
 [Checklist]